microsoft/TypeScript-Handbook/pages/Functions.md

 ## Writing the function type

-Now that we've typed the function, let's write the full type of the function out by looking at the each piece of the function type.
+Now that we've typed the function, let's write the full type of the function out by looking at each piece of the function type.

 ```ts
 let myAdd: (x: number, y: number) => number =